-I guess the irony is that the Holy Spirit is, in fact, the deity most intimately involved in the life of a believer.
-It is the Holy Spirit we have learned that gives us new life.
+I guess the irony is that the Holy Spirit is in fact the deity most intimately involved in the life of a believer.
+It is the Holy Spirit, we have learned, that gives us new life.
 It is the Holy Spirit who regenerates us.
 It is the Holy Spirit who adopts us into the family of God.
 It is the Holy Spirit who then sanctifies us.
-It is the Holy Spirit who from within us empowers us by His filling.
-It is the Holy Spirit who places us by baptism, spiritual baptism into the body of Christ.
+It is the Holy Spirit who, from within us, empowers us by His filling.
+It is the Holy Spirit who places us by baptism, spiritual baptism, into the body of Christ.
 It is the Holy Spirit who illuminates us and teaches us the Scripture which He Himself is the author of.
 It is the Holy Spirit who one day will glorify us, one day raise our bodies to eternal life.
 All of this ministry is the ministry of the Holy Spirit.
-And through all of our lives as believers, He is in the process of conforming us to the standard of holiness that is the very image of the Lord Jesus Christ, that He does that regularly, moving us from one level of glory to the next, until that day when He perfects us in heaven.
+Through all of our lives as believers, He is in the process of conforming us to the standard of holiness that is the very image of the Lord Jesus Christ, that He does that regularly, moving us from one level of glory to the next, until that day when He perfects us in heaven.
 This is the ministry of the Holy Spirit.
 It is not a ministry of silliness.
-It is a ministry of holiness.
-Big difference.
+It is a ministry of holiness – big difference.

-Now I want you to have something of the big picture of the ministry of the Holy Spirit, if you will, so look at Ephesians chapter 1.
-This will help us, I think, to help us identify to a somewhat singular fashion what this whole redemption plan of God is all about.
+Now, I want you to have something of the big picture of the ministry of the Holy Spirit, if you will, so look at Ephesians chapter 1.
+This will help us, I think, to identify in a somewhat singular fashion what this whole redemption plan of God is all about.
 What is God doing in the world?
 What is He attempting to achieve?
 What is His plan?

-Now we come to the final point, the Holy Spirit secures our eternal glory.
+Now we come to the final point: The Holy Spirit secures our eternal glory.
 The Holy Spirit secures our eternal glory.
 And that’s verses 17 to 30 that I read to you earlier.
 And then verses 31 to 39 is, in my judgment, the greatest climactic benedictory summation of the glories of salvation anywhere in the Scriptures.
 It is a response to the mighty work of the Holy Spirit.
 We’ll see that starting in verse 31.
-But now from verse 17 to 30, we’re going to be looking over the next few weeks or so at how the Holy Spirit secures our eternal glory.
-You will see in the text that we read earlier, verse 23, that the Holy Spirit is designated as firstfruits, the firstfruits of the Spirit.
-That’s a…that’s a very important concept.
-The farmer always knew what the crop was going to be like when the first fruit showed up.
+But now, from verse 17 to 30, we’re going to be looking over the next few weeks or so at how the Holy Spirit secures our eternal glory.
+You will see in the text that we read earlier – verse 23 – that the Holy Spirit is designated as firstfruits, the firstfruits of the Spirit.
+That’s a very important concept.
+A farmer always knew what the crop was going to be like when the first fruit showed up.
 The early fruit would be a sign of what the rest of the fruit would be like.
 And the Holy Spirit is given to us and all His glory and all the blessings that He brings is only a first fruit, only a pledge, only a taste, only a guarantee of the rest of the things that God has prepared for those that love Him.

 So the Holy Spirit is in us to secure us through this life to the end and then bring our spirits into the presence of God and one day raise our bodies to join those spirits so that forever we will stand in the full blazing glory of the presence of God in the heaven of heavens and serve Him and worship Him there.
 We’re on the road to glory and the Holy Spirit is our protector in the process.